Robin Lloyd-Jones: Project Manager

 Craig Hamnett: Website Developer & Technical Support

-Craig is banned from entering any Autumn Voices competitions on account of being the youngest person in the Autumn Voices team, at just 34 years old.
+Craig is banned from entering any Autumn Voices competitions on account of being the youngest person in the Autumn Voices team, at just 34 and a half years old.
 Craig, a former child, is a full stack web developer, and after winning Time Person of the Year in 2006 (with some others), he has built websites for people across the world.
-Craig works part time on Autumn Voices and is has redeveloped the website from the ground up – so if you notice any bugs or errors on the website, they’re probably features.
+Craig works part time on Autumn Voices and has redeveloped the website from the ground up – so if you notice any bugs or errors on the website, they’re probably features.

 Coincidentally Craig has the same surname as Gillian, which seems statistically improbable were it not for the fact that they are married to one another.
 In his prime, Craig was a thrifty cycle tourist and biked across America just to get a cheaper flight to New Zealand.
 He has subsequently been rehomed and enjoys growing older with Gillian in Wigtown.